When you think “food,” billion dollar startup exits probably aren’t top of mind.

 2. Artificial Intelligence

 Perhaps even more exciting is the role that artificial intelligence plays when applied to this big data. dishq’s AI technology can uncover novel food trends (Nutella and soy sauce, anyone?) and consumer behaviors, invaluable insights for CPG brands in an increasingly competitive market.
 But, brands aren’t the only ones benefiting from AI technology.
-Traive, an innovative lending platform for Brazilian farmers, is using alternative data and AI to generate credit risk assessments for a never-before-tapped market.
+Traive, an innovative lending platform for Brazilian farmers, is using alternative data and AI(Artificialintelligence) to generate credit risk assessments for a never-before-tapped market.
 This unique data-driven underwriting process keeps costs low for farmers and improves returns for lenders.

 AI also has huge implications for automating tedious processes in the agriculture and restaurant industries.
 For example, Big Wheelbarrow, an Austin-based startup, has created an AI-powered sourcing engine that helps large scale produce buyers work with more local growers by automating time-consuming transactional conversations.
 Similarly, by integrating seamlessly with POS and supplier invoicing systems, tools like Pepr are using AI to automate inventory, accounting, and weekly P&L generation.
 This type of operational efficiency not only saves small business owners time and increases profits, but it can also significantly reduce wastage.